ecalifornica/happybirthdaysohrob/README.rst

 -Favicon

-###Who
+Who
+---

 My name is Robert.
-I work with vim and tmux on Linode and Heroku.
+I work with vim and tmux on Linux.
 I would very much appreciate any notes, suggestions, ideas, and bug reports.